isomerpages/moe-nushigh/_student-development/MOE Sexuality Education/Year 1 to 4.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Know that relationship-building involves personal emotions and vulnerabilities,
+<p>know that relationship-building involves personal emotions and vulnerabilities,
 and changes and challenges</p>
 <p></p>
-<p>Know that a decision to end a relationship will have consequences on oneself
+<p>know that a decision to end a relationship will have consequences on oneself
 and others</p>
 <p></p>
-<p>Know that grief and loss due to rejections and broken relationships is
+<p>know that grief and loss due to rejections and broken relationships is
 normal and one can recover from the experience</p>
 <p></p>
-<p>Know there are healthy ways of coping with broken relationships, and family
+<p>know there are healthy ways of coping with broken relationships, and family
 and friends are important pillars of support</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 1</p>
+<p>Sem 1</p>
 </td>
 </tr>
 <tr>